NLCfpeaccount/Trading_analytics_and_prediction/README.md

 1. Quality Over Quantity (Trades per Day vs. Win Rate) Analysis of the relationship between trading frequency and success reveals a clear "Overtrading Trap":

-High-Precision Traders: Trades with a Win Rate > 0.8 are exclusively associated with low daily trade counts.
-This suggests that selective, patient trading leads to higher accuracy.
+<mark>**High-Precision Traders: Trades with a Win Rate > 0.8 are exclusively associated with low daily trade counts.
+This suggests that selective, patient trading leads to higher accuracy.**</mark>

 The "Retail" Cluster: A massive volume of trades is concentrated in the 0.3 to 0.6 win rate range.
 Most market participants fall into this medium-win-rate, high-frequency category.